 Is a change in diet an effective treatment for ADHD?

-Research on the results of these diets is mixed.
+Research on the results of “ADHD diets” is mixed.
 Most doctors seem to think that nutrition does not cause or control ADHD.
-Most nutritionists think that doctors don’t know anything about nutrition.
-Go figure.
+Most nutritionists disagree.

-The idea of removing sugars, food coloring and other additives from the diet as a treatment for ADHD remains one of the most popular alternative treatments for the disorder.
+The idea of removing sugars, food coloring, and other additives as part of an ADHD diet remains one of the most popular alternative treatments for the disorder.
 The best known of all alternative diets is The Feingold Diet.
 There are other various nutrition plans and diets that claim to help.

-Can I combine medications like Ritalin with some of the Alternative Treatments for a “best of both worlds” treatment?
+Can I combine ADHD medications with alternative approaches for a “best of both worlds” treatment?

 It depends on what you are combining.
 If you are combining Ritalin with improved nutrition, there is no risk of injury and you may actually help yourself or your child.
 It’s hard to pay attention when you are malnourished.
 If you combined the natural stimulant Ephedra with Ritalin, you would probably cause elevated blood pressure, heart attack and possibly death.
 St. John’s Wort combined with an antidepressant can cause major problems.
 Always tell your doctor about any herbal products or nutritional supplements that you may be using.

 [Read This Next: Beyond Genes — Leveraging Sleep, Exercise, and Diet to Improve ADHD]